forrestdavis/NLPScholar/README.md

 each token (i.e., subword) in a text (e.g., part of speech tagging, named entity recognition).

+You can find further documentation about each of these experiments [here](src/docs)

 #### `mode`

 Each experiment has four `mode`s: `interact`, `train`,